VIDEO: Windover’s Ancient ‘Bog People’ Among Most Significant Archaeological Finds In North America

 Windover Pond – named after the development — is the site of one of the most significant archaeological finds ever made in North America, an underwater cemetery created by ancient people about 8,000 years ago.

-The unmarked site has been reburied to preserve it for future study, but the lessons learned from such a miracle find in highly developed Central Florida continue to be important going into 2013.
+The unmarked site has been reburied to preserve it for future study, but the lessons learned from such a miracle find in highly developed Central Florida continue to be important.

 For insight into the site, it’s good to start at the Cocoa office of Rachel Wentz, director of the Florida Public Archaeology Network East Central Region.

-Her book, “Life and Death at Windover,” was released in recent months and her related “Chasing Bones: An Archaeologist’s Pursuit of Skeletons” was released in 2011.
+Her book, “Life and Death at Windover,” was released in 2013, and her related “Chasing Bones: An Archaeologist’s Pursuit of Skeletons” was released in 2011.

 ‘MOST IMPORTANT SITE IN THE AMERICAS’